 If you really want to help a family facing a sudden medical crisis go ahead and step up.
 Volunteer to be their medical accompanier, a role of crucial importance.

 An effective medical accompanier will attend appointments with the patient and quietly take notes – a fly on the wall with a steno pad.
 Notes will be taken and the information they contain will be promptly and accurately conveyed to the family.
 Having some tissues on hand is a nice gesture as well.
 Rides home are useful – and so too is a stop along the way for a cup of tea or coffee.

-You may ask permission of a doctor to record the consultation in audio format.
+You may ask permission of a doctor to record the consultation.
 Medical professionals will have different positions on this.
 Requests to record may result in information being delivered in a too comprehensive or overly legalistic way.
 This may be inadvertently overwhelming.
 For this reason, it may be advisable to stick with pen and paper.
 However, each situation is different and some doctors are perfectly comfortable with this tool.

 A medical accompanier is a caring, calm and compassionate companion.
 This person may be once removed from the family.
 This can be beneficial as it enables a level of objectivity that those directly involved may lack.

 Families who face a serious diagnosis must pivot quickly from the normal day-to-day to red alert crisis response.
 Following a serious diagnosis, families must gather medical information, meet with medical specialists, and decide about a course of treatment.